sg-2185/sg-2185/README.md

 - 👋 Hi, I’m @sg-2185
-- 👀 I’m interested in fornt-end development.
+- 👀 I’m interested in data science, data analysis and machine learning using Python.
-- 🌱 I’m currently learning how to code in React
+- 🌱 I’m currently learning how to code in Django and Flask